 Hundreds of eye treatments are reviewed by members of this website, and it's easy to find the highest-rated and most-reviewed products.
 Some receive hundreds of comments while others get only a few.
 Reviewers helpfully state their age range and skin type.
 Unlike some retail websites, this site does a good job excluding fake reviews.

-Consumers can read and post reviews for products sold at Walgreens.com.
+Consumers can read and post reviews for products sold at Walgreens.
 Most of the eye treatments listed are reviewed at least a few times, and several accumulate hundreds of comments, though other have only a single review or none at all.
 Each review includes a list of pros and cons.

 Amazon's eye cream reviews can be hard to navigate, simply because there are so many obscure brands being sold by third-party sellers.
 Restrict the results to those sold by Amazon, and you'll get a more manageable list of well-known eye cream brands to choose from.
-Sort the list by rating, and you'll see the top-rated eye creams first.
-Ten eye creams earn a rating of 4 stars out of 5 or better in at least 100 reviews, with one earning 4.6 stars in more than 50 user reviews.
+Among hundreds of eye creams sold here, several have accumulated hundreds of reviews or more.
+Some reviewers provide detailed commentary on effectiveness, fragrance, sensitivity issues and other considerations.

-Ulta.com sells a wide array of more than 230 eye creams and related products such as eye masks, ranging from under-$10 drugstore brands to $100-plus luxury eye creams.
-While it attracts fewer customer reviews overall than Sephora.com, there are several eye creams earning hundreds of user reviews.
-Ten eye creams earn a rating of 4 stars out of 5 or better in 200 reviews or more.
+Ulta sells a wide array of more than 230 eye creams and related products such as eye masks, ranging from under-$10 drugstore brands to $100-plus luxury eye creams.
+While it attracts fewer customer reviews overall than Sephora, there are several eye creams earning hundreds of user reviews, and some reviews are quite detailed.